Enjoy the Water Safely

 - Be especially careful when swimming, boating, or rafting in rivers due to dangers from currents and cold temperatures.
 The best decision may be not to enter the water.

 - Supervise children and teens when they are in or near all types of water.
-Ensure supervisors are close enough to provide immediate rescue to children.
+Ensure supervisors are close enough to provide immediate rescue.

 - Do not drink alcohol when swimming, boating or supervising children.